 Most businesses like to have call recording for quality control and training (as it says in the ‘call recording’ message).
 But it might be a compliance standard for your clients, depending on where they’re based.
 And recorded calls can be helpful for settling disputes.
 So call recording is a must-have feature for any IVR.

-To find out more about best practices for a smart IVR and common implementation mistakes to avoid, download the eBook: How to Build a Smart IVR That Customers Actually Enjoy Using.
+To find out more about best practices for a smart IVR and common implementation mistakes to avoid, reach out to a member of our team.